Otari98/AtlasLoot/README.md

-# AtlasLoot
+# Atlas-TW
-AtlasLoot Turtle WoW Edition allows you to view loot from bosses/ enchants/ crafted items/ reputation rewards/ PvP rewards in game!
+Atlas Turtle WoW Edition allows you to view loot from bosses/ enchants/ crafted items/ reputation rewards/ PvP rewards/Quests/Maps in game!
 ## Features of this fork
  - Option to show source and drop rate on item tooltips.
  - All professions sorted by slot/purpose.